flatpickles/sketchbook/docs/quick-start.md

 ### Configure Your Project

-Now that you have a parameterized code sketch set up, let's look at some basic configuration options!
+Now that you have a parameterized code sketch set up, let's look at some basic configuration options.
 You can define a `config.json` alongside `MyProject.ts` to impact the behavior and presentation of your project.
 Add this code within a `src/art/MyProject/config.json`:

 ```json
 {